 - Looking for the ability of customization of design and functionality of the site

 - Need for an in-house IT team for complete control of infrastructure and administration

 - Be able to work with partners or agencies to maintain your website

 - More time is needed to create a website and go-live

 When it comes to the day’s end, you might decide to work on either the platform of BigCommerce or Magento.
 In case, what you are looking for are Magento’s advantages, continue reading the following section to learn about how to migrate from BigCommerce to Magento.

 Migrate from BigCommerce to Magento

-Select the entities of the BigCommerce store that you want to migrate to the Magento store.
-You can use the Additional Options and Advanced Attributes Mapping to customize the migration.
+Select the entities of the BigCommerce store that you want to migrate to the Magento store; including products, categories, customers, orders, reviews, taxes and manufacturers.
+You can use the Additional Options and Advanced Attributes Mapping to customize the migration to your needs.

-At the third step, after finishing valid configurations, you will confirm to start the migration process.
-When the CONGRATULATIONS message is seen, that means your shopping cart has been successfully transferred to a new Magento eCommerce website.
+After finishing valid configurations, you will confirm to start the migration process.
+You don’t need to do anything else, just wait for the migration to complete.
+When the “congratulations message” is displayed, that means your BigCommerce data has been successfully transferred to your new Magento store.